alansfr/alansfr.github.io/index.md

 - [Looking for a lawyer in Rio](https://www.companyofmen.org/topic/27565-looking-for-a-lawyer-in-rio/#comment-258560) in which Glenn forgets he is supposed to be using an Alt.
 - [Iraq Sheltered Terrorists](https://www.companyofmen.org/topic/29712-iraq-sheltered-terrorists/), writes a shocked Glenn in April 2003 when he was a cheerleader for the Iraq War.

-**NEW**{: .vnew .align-left} The search facility on the forum seems to currently be broken so we have included a list of links to all 527 topics with a contribution from Doug69 [here](/Doug69Links.html){: .btn  .btn--large .btn--danger}.
+**UPDATED**{: .vnew .align-left} The search facility on the forum seems to currently be broken so we have included a list of links to all 527 topics with a contribution from Doug69 [here](/Doug69Links.html){: .btn  .btn--large .btn--danger}.
 </div >
 {: .notice--success}